 There’s a lot of valuable things needed to bridge the gap between what younger people experience and what they’ll soon be facing on their own.
-I’m developing a system to bridge that gap, as mentors did for me when I was a kid.
+I’m developing a system to help bridge that gap, as mentors did for me when I was a kid.

 As a youngster in Key Largo I developed a vision of being a rock-

-Publishing SW Florida’s Nautical Mile offers a lot of free time, and I’ve used it to write and publish books, I volunteer with various organizations, and I now dedicate my life to returning the favor by helping kids out of the hole I was once in myself.
+Publishing SW Florida’s Nautical Mile offers a lot of free time, and I’ve used it to write and publish a couple books, I volunteer with various organizations, and I now dedicate my life to returning the favor by helping kids out of the hole I was once in myself.